Steam Room Fashion: What to Wear

-Instead, it’s best to have a pair of slip-ons, sandals, or crocs used only in the steam room.
-Using sandals in a steam room is not good enough or acceptable if you’ve used them outside.
+Instead, wear appropriate footwear such as a pair of slip-ons, sandals, or crocs used only in the steam room.
+Using flip flops in a steam room is not good enough or acceptable if you’ve used them outside.

 There is such a thing as having the wrong material in your swimsuit, which may have harmful consequences.
 Take, for instance, swimsuits that have dangling metal on them.
 These pieces can get hot, causing your skin to burn when it comes in contact.

 Some bathing suit materials, like PVC, can cause your skin not to breathe properly.
 That reduces the benefits you may gain from your sessions.

 Cotton Is Your Friend

 Natural fabrics like cotton stands above the rest of the many materials that work well in a steam room.
 Cotton absorbs excess heat waves, allowing your skin to breathe properly.
 Just another example of how proper steam room attire can make all the difference in your experience.

 That said, even cotton material won’t be your friend if it’s tight-fitting like underwear and bras.
 Cotton bras can be acceptable in some cases.
 However, they should be breathable and loose-fitting.

 Don’t Forget to Bring a Towel

 Even if you plan to be nude in the warm area of a steam room, you should lay down a towel.
 This will help you stay comfortable during your session so your skin isn’t directly touching the seat.
 The environment can get quite hot, so you want to avoid exposing bare skin when possible.